 - Be willing and able to work collaboratively with their faculty partner.

-- Participate in a training program that consists of one afternoon in April and one full day in late August.
-The date for August is TBA.
+- Participate in a training program that consists of one afternoon in April and one full-day in late August.
+The dates for the April and August training sessions are TBA.

 - Actively participate in the classroom during their assigned First-Year Experience class time.
 This will consist of one 75-minute class per week.